What is a Land Severance?

 - Hearing: The Land Division Committee will consider the application(s) and submissions by all interested parties regarding the severance.
 The Committee’s decision will be made immediately following the hearing of the application.

 - Decision: A Notice of Decision will be forwarded within fifteen (15) days after the date of the hearing.

-- Conditions: A one-year time limit after the date of decision to obtain the consent stamp on the deed(s) is generally imposed and other conditions may be imposed.
+- Conditions: A two-year time limit after the date of decision to obtain the consent stamp on the deed(s) is generally imposed and other conditions may be imposed.

 - Appeal Period: A twenty (20) day appeal period from the date of the Notice exists during which any person may appeal the decision and/or conditions imposed by the Committee to the Local Planning Appeal Tribunal.
 After the appeal period, notice will be sent that either no appeals were received or that the application has been appealed.

 - If Appealed: A Notice of Appeal outlining the reasons for the appeal is forwarded to the Secretary-Treasurer of the Land Division Committee, with a cheque payable to the Minister of Finance for $300.00 for the first appeal and $25.00 for each further appeal related to the same matter.
 Notice of Appeal must be received within the twenty (20) day appeal period.
 A copy of an appeal form is available from the LPAT website at www.elto.gov.on.ca or for pick-up at the County Municipal Offices at 450 Sunset Drive, St. Thomas.